JetBrains/amper/docs/GradleMigration.md

-This tutorial demonstrates how to add Pot files to existing Gradle JVM and Kotlin Multiplatform projects.
+This tutorial demonstrates how to add Deft Module files to existing Gradle JVM and Kotlin Multiplatform projects.

 If you want to follow the tutorial:
 * Check the [setup instructions](Setup.md)
 * Open [a new project template](../examples/new-project-template) in the IDE to make sure everything works.

 Also, see project examples:
-* [gradle-interop](../examples/gradle-interop) shows how to use Gradle with an exising Pot.yaml.
+* [gradle-interop](../examples/gradle-interop) shows how to use Gradle with an exising module.yaml.
-* [gradle-migration-jvm](../examples/gradle-migration-jvm) demonstrates a JVM Gradle project with a Pot module.
+* [gradle-migration-jvm](../examples/gradle-migration-jvm) demonstrates a JVM Gradle project with a Deft Module.
-* [gradle-migration-kmp](../examples/gradle-migration-kmp) demonstrates a Kotlin Multiplatform Gradle project with a Pot module.
+* [gradle-migration-kmp](../examples/gradle-migration-kmp) demonstrates a Kotlin Multiplatform Gradle project with a Deft Module.

 If you are looking to more detailed info on Gradle interop, check [the documentation](Documentation.md#gradle-interop).